emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

   * One "real" interview, where we talk about consulting and soft skills
   * A short meeting where the interviewers all compare notes and make a decision

-# What next?

-There's nothing catastrophically wrong with the above, but it's missing a lot of detail.
-Test Double started with a loose process like this, but we found that we weren't very consistent.
+There's not much there, we felt like we already had a pretty good process.
+We've got two interviews where we're actually writing code instead of doing some imaginary whiteboard stuff, or just talking randomly about might happen if we had code in front of us.
+We've also got a session devoted to soft skills, which is a pretty large part of being a successful developer.

+Still, we found we had problems with consistency.
 Candidates might succeed or fail based on which interviewers they had rather than on their own merit.
+If we're not consistent, the implication is that there's at least some guesswork in our screening process.
+Our hiring process directly affects our future as a company.
+Guesswork isn't the right way to go about it.

-We've identified a few problems that were hurting our consistency, and made some adjustments to address them.
+So, we made a bit of a push to refine our process.
+We identified a few problems that were hurting our consistency, and made some adjustments to address them.

 ##  Consistency problem #1: False Negatives